josongmin/instagram_private_api_endpoint/README.md

 # instagram_private_api_endpoint
-instagram private api endpoint of App and Web for Android
+It is Instagram's private api endpoint of App and Web for Android.

-This project contains instagram private API of Web and App.
+This project contains several instagram private API of Web and App.

-All api call classes extend ApiCall class.
-The ApiCall class provide Async call and Sync call.
+All api call classes extend ApiCall class, and the ApiCall class provides Async call and Sync call.

-Below is a call to get instagram user profile by using Web Api.
+Below is an example to get instagram user profile by using Web Api.

 ```java
 //Async call